 Each year the Wayne Morse Center for Law and Politics hosts two UO faculty members as Resident Scholars.
 Resident Scholars work with the Wayne Morse Center Faculty Codirector and Senior Scholar to conduct research or other professional activities that contribute to the scholar’s own work and the Wayne Morse Center’s programs.
 The Resident Scholar program is open to tenured and tenure-track faculty at the UO.
 Resident Scholars receive stipends that can be used for summer support or as a salary stipend, depending on the desires of the Resident Scholar and his or her department or school.

-Information and application materials for the 2020-21 academic year will be available in Fall 2019.
+Information and application materials for the 2020-21 academic year will be available soon.
+Applications are due on Monday, January 6, 2020.

 2019-20 Resident Scholars